Question 1

 D | No | No | Yes |

-Remember that the physical quantity should have a unit and a numerical magnitude.
+Physical quantity should have a unit and a numerical magnitude.
 Only vectors have direction.

 Question 10

-B. `230xx10^(-4)`
+B. Correct:

 Question 1

-What is a physical quantity?
+What is physical quantity?

 Question 2